-HAGEN Mike, why are you cutting me out of the action?
+Mike, why are you cutting me out of the action?

-Tom, we're going to be legitimate all the way, and you're the legal man.
+We're going to be legitimate all the way, you're the legal man.
 What could be more important than that.

 I'm not talking about that.
 I'm talking about Rocco Lampone building a secret regime.
-Why does Neri report directly to you, rather than through me or a caporegime?
+And why does Mari report directly to you, rather than through me or a caporegime.